How To Delete Duplicates In ExcelNovember 6, 2020 2022-05-26 9:23

 How To Delete Duplicates In Excel For Example :

-if Column A is your range, Column B, and all other columns will be hidden though they contain unique values.
+If Column A is your range, Column B, and all other columns will be hidden though they contain unique values.
 This is not possible using the methods mentioned earlier.
-‘Conditional formatting’ and ‘Remove duplicates’ works at the Column level.
-Now let us learn how to use Advanced Filter and hide duplicate values on the Excel sheet.
+Try this method instead.
+Both ‘Conditional formatting’ and ‘Remove duplicates’ work at the Column level.
+Now, let us learn how to use Advanced Filter and hide duplicate values on the Excel sheet.

 Step 1: Select the range from which the duplicate records must be removed.